 Simulate content migrations by doing a trial run of your migration without moving any live data.
 This step allows migration teams to validate their configuration and settings, understand the success rate of the file transfer, and build confidence in their migration approach before executing the move to Box.

 - Estimated duration: Based on both migration size and network bandwidth, a simulation provides you with HH:MM:SS view of what to expect from your actual content migration.
 Durations are estimates and results in actual transfer sometimes differ from the estimates due to conditions present at transfer.

 - File and folder report: A view of the before-and-after of both number of files and number of folders, and a comparison of the before size and after size of your data.

-- File information: Successful file report that includes details on new file names, extensions, owners, and collaborators
+- File information: Successful file report that includes details on new file names, extensions, and owners.

 If simulations do not provide the results a migration team is looking for, teams are easily able to return to the job configuration step and make adjustments based on simulation data.